sbnguah/MedStatsBook/_book/Data-Cleaning.md

 3 <NA>       5
 ```

-Next we sort out the `bldgrp` variable
+Next, we sort out the `bldgrp` variable

 ```r